HL7/v2-to-fhir/input/pagecontent/mapping_guidelines.md

    * When a single v2 element has multiple rows, the order of execution of the rows for that element should not be important
    * The sort order number will repeat when the v2 component is repeated to this end.
 For example, if ORC-2 Placer Order Number maps to two different FHIR elements, then both rows would have the same sort order number "2".

+* Not all HL7 v2 segments in a message, fields in a segmnet, components in data types, or vocabulary mappings will have values in the HL7 FHIR columns.
+That is either due to initial scoping (e.g, not all segments have been revieewed yet for message structures included in the guide), fields or components are not known to be used, or there is no equivalent available yet in HL7 FHIR.
+Where an extension is being considered it is marked as a note (see further notes below).
+If your local implemnetation does need a mapping you may add that locally and are encouraged to submit a JIRA to add your proposed mapping to the v2-FHIR implementation guide formally, thus wider and more consistent use.

 * A <span id="condition">condition</span> includes the following statements:
    * If computable, both a condition using:
        * the following easy to read syntax (referenced as Computable ANTLR - further documented here: [ANTLR Condition Syntax](antlr_condition_syntax.html))